-The Company's liquidity risk management framework requires limits to be set for prudent liquidity management, the limits and internal targets include:
+The Company's liquidity risk management framework requires limits or triggers to be set for prudent liquidity management, the major applicable liquidity metrics include:

 - Net intragroup balance

 - Liquidity ratios

-- Loan to deposit ratio
+- Deposit to loan ratio

-- Daily TLST
+- Daily Term Liquidity Stress Test ("TLST")

 - Monthly Local TLST

 - Resolution Liquidity Adequacy and Positioning ("RLAP")

-All limits and internal targets are reviewed at least annually together with Horizontal Liquidity Review Process and more frequently if required, to ensure that they remain relevant to current market conditions and business strategy.
-These limits and targets are monitored and reviewed by ALCO on a regular basis.
+All limits and internal triggers are reviewed at least annually as part of Horizontal Liquidity Review Process and more frequently if required, to ensure that they remain relevant to current market conditions and business strategy.
+These limits and triggers are reviewed and approved by ALCO on a regular basis.
 Any limit excess will be escalated under a delegated authority structure and reviewed by ALCO and the Board.
-A Contingency Funding and Liquidity Plan ("CFLP") playbook is in place for Hong Kong, on a total country basis, which lays out the trigger points and actions in the event of liquidity crisis to ensure that there is an effective response by senior management in case of such an event.
+The Company also prepares a Funding and Liquidity Plan ("FLP"), which contains the forecasted Balance Sheet and forecasted internal liquidity metrics (TLST and RLAP) for the year ahead which are evaluated against respective limits and internal triggers.
+Additionally, a Contingency Funding Plan ("CFP") playbook is in place for Hong Kong, on a total country basis, which lays out the trigger points and actions in the event of liquidity crisis to ensure that there is an effective response by senior management in case of such an event.